rakurame96/rust-workspace/inpyjama-30-days-of-rust/README.md

     - When code panics, there’s no way to recover.
 You could call `panic!` for any error situation, whether there’s a possible way to recover or not, but then you’re making the decision that a situation is unrecoverable on behalf of the calling code.
 When you choose to return a `Result` value, you give the calling code options.
 The calling code could choose to attempt to recover in a way that’s appropriate for its situation, or it could decide that an `Err` value in this case is unrecoverable, so it can call `panic!` and turn your recoverable error into an unrecoverable one.
 Therefore, returning Result is a good default choice when you’re defining a function that might fail.

     - [Rust error handling: Option & Result](https://bitfieldconsulting.com/posts/rust-errors-option-result)

+**Traits**
+- For example, we can’t implement the `Display` trait on `Vec<T>` within our aggregator crate because `Display` and `Vec<T>` are both defined in the standard library and aren’t local to our aggregator crate.
+This restriction is part of a property called **coherence**, and more specifically the **orphan rule**, so named because the parent type is not present.
+This rule ensures that other people’s code can’t break your code and vice versa.
+Without the rule, two crates could implement the same trait for the same type, and Rust wouldn’t know which implementation to use
+    - NOTE: Name `aggregator` is the name of the library crate created in this example

 # Interesting Articles to read
 * Author of this below site : [Amos Wenger](https://github.com/fasterthanlime)